meguidsophia/GuessWord/README.md

 # GuessWord
-# this is the hang man doc
+# this is the hangman doc !